nguyendviet/magic-square/README.md

 - Time: O(n^2) because we visit all n*n cells at most 2 times.
 - Space: O(n^2) because we need n*n space for the matrix.
 Each helper method that constructs the matrix doesn't use extra space so each takes O(1).
 They just fill numbers into the matrix.

-Here, to keep things simple, I just have a single test file.
+Here, to keep things simple, I just have a single test file for each language.
 Once you're in the folder with the test file, you can execute it with:

 **Python**
 ```bash